 MSRB Rule G-27(b), on supervisory system, requires dealers to establish and maintain a system to supervise the municipal securities activities of each registered representative, registered principal, and other associated person that is reasonably designed to achieve compliance with applicable securities laws and regulations, and with applicable MSRB rules.
-As part of an overall supervisory system, dealers must conduct inspections of each of their offices or locations: offices of municipal supervisory jurisdiction ("OMSJs"),7 supervisory and nonsupervisory municipal branch office,8 and non-branch location9 in accordance with MSRB Rule
+As part of an overall supervisory system, dealers must conduct inspections of each of their offices or locations: offices of municipal supervisory jurisdiction ("OMSJs"), supervisory and non-supervisory municipal branch office, and nonbranch location in accordance with MSRB Rule G-27(d).
+Currently, MSRB Rule G-27(d)(i)(A) requires dealers to inspect every OMSJ and any supervisory municipal branch office at least annually.
+MSRB Rules G-27(d)(i)(B) and G-27(d)(i)(C) require dealers to inspect every non-supervisory municipal branch office at least every three years, and every non-branch location on a regular periodic schedule.
+FINRA and supervising the municipal securities activities of persons associated with the dealer at one or more other municipal branch offices of the dealer.
+An office that is designated as an OMSJ must have a registered principal on-site, pursuant to MSRB Rule G-27(b)(iv), and be inspected on an annual basis, pursuant to MSRB Rule G-27(d)(i)(A).

-- Pursuant to MSRB Rule G-27(g)(i), a municipal branch office is classified as an OMSJ if any one of the following enumerated activities occurs at the location with respect to municipal securities: (i) order execution and/or market making; (ii) structuring of public offerings or private placements; (iii) maintaining custody of customers' funds and/or municipal securities; (iv) final acceptance (approval) of new accounts on behalf of the member; (v) review and endorsement of customer orders, pursuant to subparagraph (c)(i)(G)(2); (vi) final approval of advertising for use by persons associated with the dealer, pursuant to MSRB Rule G-21(f); or (vii) responsibility for supervising the municipal securities activities of persons associated with the dealer at one or more other municipal branch offices of the dealer.
-An office that is designated as an OMSJ must have a registered principal on-site, pursuant to MSRB Rule G-27(b)(iv), and be inspected on an annual basis, pursuant to MSRB Rule G-27(d)(i)(A). - 8 Pursuant to MSRB Rule G-27(g)(ii)(A), a municipal branch office is any location where one or more associated persons of a dealer regularly conducts the business of effecting any transactions in, or inducing or attempting to induce the purchase or sale of, any municipal security, or is held out as such, with the exclusion of such offices or locations identified in MSRB Rule G-27(g)(ii)(A)(1)-(7).
+Pursuant to MSRB Rule G-27(g)(ii)(A), a municipal branch office is any location where one or more associated persons of a dealer regularly conducts the business of effecting any transactions in, or inducing or attempting to induce the purchase or sale of, any municipal security, or is held out as such, with the exclusion of such offices or locations identified in MSRB Rule G-27(g)(ii)(A)(1)-(7).
 Pursuant to MSRB Rule G-27(g)(ii)(B), notwithstanding the exclusions in MSRB Rule G-27(g)(ii)(A), any location that is responsible for supervising the municipal securities activities of persons associated with the dealer at one or more non-branch locations of the dealer is considered to be a municipal branch office (a/k/a supervisory municipal branch office).
-A non-supervisory municipal branch office would generally be deemed an office that is not charged with supervising the municipal securities of persons associated with the dealer.
+A nonsupervisory municipal branch office would generally be deemed an office that is not charged with supervising the municipal securities activities of persons associated with the dealer.